hungrydevops/awesome-devops/README.md

 *Validating, lint and best practice in term of Security on code or infrastructure.*

 - [checkov](https://github.com/bridgecrewio/checkov) - Prevent cloud misconfigurations and find vulnerabilities during build-time in infrastructure as code, container images and open source packages.
+- [Trivy](https://trivy.dev/) - Trivy is the most popular open source security scanner, reliable, fast, and easy to use.
+Use Trivy to find vulnerabilities & IaC misconfigurations, SBOM discovery, Cloud scanning, Kubernetes security risks,and more.
+- [**Kubescape**](https://github.com/kubescape/kubescape) - An open-source Kubernetes security platform for your clusters, CI/CD pipelines, and IDE that seperates out the security signal from the scanner noise.
+- [**Teller**](https://tlr.dev/) - Teller is a productivity secret manager for developers supporting cloud-native apps and multiple cloud providers.
+Mix and match all vaults and other key stores and safely use secrets as you code, test, and build applications.
+It's quick, easy, and safe.
+- [Falco](https://falco.org/) - Falco is a cloud-native security tool designed for Linux systems.
+It employs custom rules on kernel events, which are enriched with container and Kubernetes metadata, to provide real-time alerts.
+Falco helps you gain visibility into abnormal behavior, potential security threats, and compliance violations, contributing to comprehensive runtime security.
+- [kubearmor](https://kubearmor.io/) - KubeArmor is a runtime Kubernetes security engine.
+It uses eBPF and Linux Security Modules(LSM) for fortifying workloads based on Cloud Containers, IoT/Edge, and 5G networks.
+It enforces policy-based controls.
+- [External Secrets Operator](https://external-secrets.io/latest/) - External Secrets Operator is a Kubernetes operator that integrates external secret management systems like AWS Secrets Manager, HashiCorp Vault, Google Secrets Manager, Azure Key Vault, IBM Cloud Secrets Manager, CyberArk Conjur and many more.
+The operator reads information from external APIs and automatically injects the values into a Kubernetes Secret.
+- [sigstore](https://docs.sigstore.dev/signing/quickstart/) - Cosign is a command line utility that can sign and verify software artifact, such as container images and blobs.
+- [Cert Manager](https://cert-manager.io/docs/) - cert-manager creates TLS certificates for workloads in your Kubernetes or OpenShift cluster and renews the certificates before they expire.

 ## Sharing